 Sasha Mitchell in the leading role doesn’t really do the film any favours either.
 He’s not a bad actor per se and actually worked well in the sitcom ‘Step by Step’, but he doesn’t seem to fit the bill here.
-He just comes across as far too much of a subdued “surfer dude” to really convince and you can’t help thinking he would be far more at home in a ‘Bill and Ted’ movie.
+He just comes across as far too much of a subdued “surfer dude” to really convince and you can’t help but think he would be far more at home in a ‘Bill and Ted’ movie.
 Then we have Dennis Chan, who pops up around the halfway mark for no real reason whatsoever.
 You would assume that he’s going to train David to be a better fighter and help him to find a way to beat Tong Po.
-But no, he just offers some rather basic physio while David does tai chi in the park with homeless people.
-Cary Hiroyuki-Tagawa does of course help matters as he always makes for a suitably dastardly villain.
-However, everything seems to quickly dip into ludicrous levels after it appears that his entire plot revolves around letting Tong Po murder at will!
+But no, he just offers some rather basic physio while David wanders off to do tai chi in the park with homeless people.
+As for the villain, Cary Hiroyuki-Tagawa does his best with the material but even he struggles to sell us on a masterplan that seems to revolve around little more than letting Tong Po murder at will!

 When it comes to action sequences in ‘Kickboxer 2’, it’s clear that Albert Pyun was trying to recreate a ‘Rocky’-esque style of fighting film.
-There’s plenty of slow motion close-ups when people get punched in the face and it all feels a lot more like a set of official kickboxing bouts (rousing all-American music included).
-Sadly though, none of it is particularly exciting to watch and even established martial arts B-movie stars like Matthias Hues seem to get lost in the mix.
+There are plenty of slow-motion close-ups when people get punched in the face and it all feels a lot more like a set of official kickboxing bouts (rousing all-American music included).
+Unfortunately, none of it is particularly exciting to watch and even established martial arts B-movie stars like Matthias Hues seem to get lost in the mix.
 Mitchell, who studies taekwondo in real-life, may be a talented fighter but we certainly don’t see it on screen.
 He just uses the same two or three kicks to win every confrontation before the film eventually winds up with an underwhelming finale that bizarrely takes place in front of an empty stadium.

 ‘Kickboxer 2’ is a weak martial arts movie and a disappointing follow-up to one of Van Damme’s breakout hits.
 Despite attempting to use several of the same ingredients, the serious tone mixed with sub-par fight sequences and an overly familiar plot somehow manages to suck all of the fun out of it.